2024

 2012

-Vietnamese handmade Dó paper
+Traditional Vietnamese handmade Dó paper.

 In 2002, my Dad passed away, leaving an immense void in my heart that, for many years, I tried my best to ignore.
 As the 10th anniversary of his passing approached, I decided to make an artwork dedicated to my father.
 I hoped that action would enable me to confront his absence and eventually find peace in his passing.